Lee International: Acquisition of Colortran

 In June 1985 Lee announced that it had completed the takeover of Colortran, a film and television lighting equipment manufacturer with operations in Burbank California USA and Thetford England.
 In a deal reported to be worth around £3.7 million, Lee paid £850,000 in cash and the rest was to service Colortran's existing debt finance.
-Lee bought 85 per cent. of Colortran whilst Ken Boyda Colortran's UK chief executive retained a 15 per cent. stake, Lee later acquired this outstanding 15 per cent. in December 1985 in exchange for shares.
+Lee bought 85 percent of Colortran whilst Ken Boyda Colortran's CEO retained a 15 percent stake.
+Lee later acquired this outstanding 15 percent in December 1985 in exchange for shares.

 In contracts dated 16 May 1985, Lee acquired 85% of the issued share capital of Colortran Holdings Inc from its US parent company Forward Technology Industries Inc. for cash sums of $601,800 and £345,950.
 Lee also contracted through Colortran to buy 2.3 acres of land with office and factory buildings at Thetford Norfolk England for £460,000 cash.

 The manufacturing business was renamed Lee Colortran and saw the 24000 sqft factory at Thetford refurbished whilst Lee International's 6.5 acre site at Kearsley, Bolton became the northern England manufacturing base for Lee Colortran where a 12000 sqft factory also undertook research and development of new electronic lighting control equipment.
 In North America 136500 sqft was leased for office space, factory and warehousing, split between two sites in Burbank California.